edisplay/RCB_TA_notes/week-11-intro-constructors-two-days/lesson-plan-11.2.md

 ### Instructor do (15 minutes)

-- write code in first_instructor_demonstration.1.js
+- write code from 11.2-in-class-exercises/first_instructor_demonstration/1.js DO NOT EXECUTE IT

-- do not execute it.

-### Everyone do (5 minutes)
+### Partners do (5 minutes)

 "When I run this node file, will it fail?"

-"I'll be calling on groups, so get ready - talk - learn!
-I could call on any one of you."
+"I'll be calling on groups, so get ready - talk - learn - discuss!
+I could call on any one of you.
+You are responsible for the people around you."

 ### Everyone do (10 minutes)

-""

-- get students to explain every line before it executes

-ask students a better way

-show students the way - prompt in function that recursively calls itself
+* call on weaker students until you get the complete right answer out of them

 ### Instructor do (15 minutes)

+- write code from 11.2-in-class-exercises/first_instructor_demonstration/2.js DO NOT EXECUTE IT

+### Partners do (5 minutes)

+"When I run this node file, why will it fail?"

+"I'll be calling on groups, so get ready - talk - learn - discuss!
+I could call on any one of you.
+You are responsible for the people around you."

+### Everyone do (15 minutes)

+* call on two average students then two strong students until you get the complete right answer out of them

+* execute it + explain

+### Instructor do (15 minutes)

+* change up code to match 11.2-in-class-exercises/first_instructor_demonstration/3.js and execute it.

+* explain it to the class.

+### Everyone do (10 minutes)

+- explain every line to your partner.
+You're responsible for your partners understanding of this.
+I'll be calling on two people to present

+### Students Present (10 minutes)

+two students present to the class and go over line by line what each does

+### Instructor do (15 minutes)

+* Note to Pavan: need to spell this out step by step

 * show students how to require a constructor function in Node.js * look at 11.2-in-class-exercises/party_time (don't do it verbatim.
 Do it slowly using the steps below.
 We need students to come to conclusions.)